 A butter derivative with no lactose?
 It almost seems too good to be true, and yet ghee is very real.

-Ghee is a clarified butter that has had its milk solids toasted then skimmed away from the fat, resulting in a product that combines oil’s very high smoke point and butter’s rich, nutty flavor and excellent nutritional profile.
+Ghee, not to be confused with clarified butter (they are similar, but distinct), has had its milk solids toasted or lightly browned then skimmed away from the fat, resulting in a product that combines oil’s very high smoke point and butter’s rich, nutty flavor and excellent nutritional profile.
+Its cousin, clarified butter, is not browned, but has had its milk solids and water removed, and yes has a higher smoke point.

 5 Health Benefits of Ghee